tobiasgf/biowide_synthesis/README.md

 ## Statistical analyses and modelling
 Here AKB will insert an overall description of the scripts necessary to reprosuce the study.
 Something like:

-The ecological/statistical analyses and modelling employied previously published data and new data (including the sequencing data described above).
-All data and scripts necessary to reproduce the analyses have been included in this repository and a structured in the following way.
+The ecological/statistical analyses and modelling employed previously published data and new data (including the sequencing data described above).
+All data and scripts necessary to reproduce the analyses have been included in this repository and are structured in the following way.
   * eco_data: contains all the data produced as part of the analyses here, as well as copies/version of previously published data necessary for the analyses
   * eco_processing: contains all the scripts necessary to perform the analyses/modelling
-  * eco_plots: contains all figures produced in the ecological analyses